dihnatovich/budgetcat-support/README.md

 ## Support

 If something is not working correctly, please contact us and we will help you as soon as possible.

+---

+## Privacy

+We do not collect or store any personal data.